 Availability varies depending on the type of event or activity and the sustainability considerations of each location.

-Check Camden Council's boundaries to ensure that your desired location falls within our local government area www.camden.nsw. gov.au/council/about-us
+There are also a variety of other locations in Camden that may be suitable for events.
+If you wish to discuss a location not listed above select other in the application form and type the location you wish to use.
+Check Camden Council's boundaries to ensure that your desired location falls within our local government area www. camden.nsw.gov.au/council/about-us